Lynnesbian/super-amy/README.md

 All of this software is available for Windows, Mac, and Linux, free of charge.

+## Running the game
+After installing LÖVE, there are two ways to run the game.
+ - Compress the entire directory as a zip and rename it to "super-amy.love", then run `love super-amy.love`
+ - Open the directory in your terminal/command prompt and type `love .`

 ## Licence
 This project is licenced under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
 The text of this licence is available in the "COPYING" file in the root directory of this project.